 Service recipient needs and demands change over time as do their expectations.
 Service provision often must adapt to this, and inflexible agreements and relationships will become increasingly out of step with real-world demands.

 There are of course likely to be more reasons, but these are the most common in our experience.

-How to ensure your agreement keeps pace
+How to ensure your contractual agreement keeps pace

-Experience tells us that change is happening all the time.
+Experience tells us that change is happening all of the time.
 And whether it’s external forces such as competition and technological advances, or internal forces such as gaining a greater appreciation for a service provider’s capabilities, the reality of change necessitates that adaptability needs to be built into your relationship and the contract that binds you.

 After nearly a couple of decades working with hundreds of public and private sector clients on their major complex service delivery relationships, we know from our own hard-won experience that contracts should not be considered to be fixed points in time and space.
 They should be allowed to evolve, to reshape and change, in order that they can best guide all parties to work together to achieve the best outcomes.